MdMasiurRahaman/CAD-lab/README.md

-# This course is to make the undergraduate students familar with programing in Julia and recent softwares.
+# This course is to make the undergraduate students familar with programing in Julia and finite element software.